 As I mentioned above in my vision I wanted the table to filled with all things fresh from the garden, or at least the farmers market, if I could not actually grow it.
 Case in point, corn and potatoes, I just have not gone there yet, and until I have more land I probably won’t anytime soon.

-I kept the drink fresh and simple some lime Perrier for a fresh organic vibe.
-We have really been trying to clean up our eating and drinking so I am limiting our in take on all things bad these days.
-You may also notice that the table is predominately vegetarian as well.
+I kept the drinks fresh and simple with some lime Perrier for a fresh organic vibe.
+We have really been trying to clean up our eating and drinking, so I am limiting our in take on all things bad these days.
+You may also notice that the table is predominantly vegetarian as well.
 No we are not completely vegan or vegetarian…yet but we have been moving closer to that direction with less meat and more vegetables.

 We also had a few red velvet cupcakes with cream cheese icing.
 These were always my daddy’s favorite and with July being his birthday month I always think of him around the Fourth of July.
 So this are just a sweet little reminders and cute little patriotic dessert too.
 I also added just a hint of fresh mint to the tops to add the farm fresh theme to the cupcakes, and since red velvet is actual chocolate flavored the mint is a a very nice touch to the cake itself.
 We have so much mint right now I could add it anything and everything.
 Like Mint Juleps, Mint Ice cream, or mint tea.
 It is even nice in fresh fruit salad on and on grilled meats for a summery Mediterranean flavor.

 Of course we still had to have a few of the Americana traditional snacks for later.
-I thought some Moon Pies, RC Colas and Cracker Jacks would be a fun treat while watching the neighborhood firecrackers battle which is always quite the the show in our neck of the woods.
+I thought some Moon Pies, RC Colas, and Cracker Jacks would be a fun treat while watching the neighborhood “Battle of the Fireworks”, which is always quite the the show in our neck of the woods.
 Who will have the biggest and the best?
 We shall see…

-The cute little Pepsi cart can easily be transferred over to the fireplace seating area where the cushions sofa and chairs are little more comfortable for lounging.
+The cute little Pepsi cart can easily be transferred over to the fireplace seating area where the comfy sofa and chairs are located which way more comfortable for lounging.
 Plus they are the best seat in the house to see fireworks once the sun has set behind the trees.
 We are literally surround on all sides by fireworks, from across the creek and our street. *This post contains affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission should you decide to purchase after clicking on my links – for which I am very grateful!
 You can view my full advertising disclosure here.

 Here is a fun little infographic about what makes up the colors of Fireworks for your viewing pleasure.
 I thought I would share this fun find from a great company call Compound Interest they have all kinds of great things like this Chemistry of Fireworks available at there site.
 I also found their book about, Why Does Asparagus Make Your Wee Smell? to be entertaining as well, but we eat a ton of asparagus, LOL.

-From here we can watch the battle of the fireworks between the different streets in our neighborhood since we are centrally located in the middle of the neighborhood.
-We usually have a pretty great area to watch from, so need to even leave our own back yard.
+From here we can watch the battle of the fireworks between all the different streets in our neighborhood since we are centrally located in the middle of the neighborhood.
+We usually have a pretty great area to watch from, so no need to even leave our own backyard.
 Hope you all have a happy and safe Fourth of July!